x0rma-404/Basic-Sorting-Methods/README.md

-# 📝 Python Sorting Fun App
+# 📝 Python Sorting For Edu

 Tired of messy lists? 🤯 Meet your new sorting playground!
 This simple Python project lets you try out **Bubble Sort**, **Selection Sort**, and **Quick Sort** — see how they work, compare them, and have fun with numbers! 💻✨